Mind maps—the power of lateral thinking for doctors

 Lateral thinking—new connections between old ideas

 Creative people need time to just sit around and do nothing.— Austin Kleon

 It’s easy to look at geniuses and believe that their level of ingenuity is unattainable.
-Truth is, most "geniuses" are simply people who have made the decision to look at possibilities that no one else has considered. –Click to Tweet
+Truth is, most "geniuses" are simply people who have made the decision to look at possibilities that no one else has considered.—Click to Tweet

 The mind map effectively becomes a proxy for travel (minus the pina coladas).
 It engulfs you in its bubble and gives you the mental freedom to draw out new possibilities without the baggage of prior assumptions and preconceived ideas.
 Building new links and connections becomes an engaging and rewarding experience.
-It takes the burden of thinking outside the box away from your poor exhausted brain and drops it squarely onto a seductive piece of blank paper.
+It takes the burden of thinking outside the box, away from your poor exhausted brain, and drops it squarely onto a seductive piece of blank paper.

 How to start mind mapping

 For someone who’s never created a mind map before, the prospect may seem daunting.
-Though mind mapping is most often used to organize notes, the power of a mind map manifests best when you use it to explore new ideas by letting your mind go and allowing associations to one central topic come to you.
+Though mind mapping is most often used to organize notes, the power of a mind map manifests best when you use it to explore new ideas by letting your mind go and allowing associations about one central topic come to you.

 Here’s a simple exercise to get you started: